VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 * [Naʼvi](https://learnnavi.org) by Paul Frommer, made for *Avatar*

-Of course, those only account for the the very highest tip of the iceberg.
+Of course, those only account for the very highest tip of the iceberg.

 For the purposes of this page, I'll *mostly* talk about engineered languages as it's harder to talk about what makes a given art lang interesting without turning into an art snob.